 From all the winter beverages, this is my favorite!!
-This Indian hot drink, the golden milk becomes more and more popular in the western societies.
-Even in Greece, you can find it in modern cafes and all day brasseries.
+This Indian hot drink, the golden milk becomes more and more popular in western societies.
+Even in Greece, you can find it in modern cafes and all-day brasseries.

 The golden-yellow Indian beverage is traditionally made by warming cow milk or plant milk (from almond, walnut or hazelnut) with turmeric and other spices such as cinnamon and ginger.
 It is worth tasting as turmeric is one of the most healthy spices ever.
 It has spicy, peppery and earthy flavor, it smells like the ground in a way and has gorgeous yellow color.

 Turmeric is famous as the golden or healing herb of the Asian kitchen or the Indian saffron that gives curry its yellow color.
 In India, it is considered a sacred root that revitalizes body and mind, a major component of Ayurvedic medicine for 4000 years.
 After 3000 published studies during the last 25 years for its benefits, turmeric has made an impressive entrance in the western medicine world too.
 It is full of nutrients like protein, dietary fiber, niacin, Vitamins C, E and K, calcium, potassium, copper, iron, magnesium, and zinc.